CISOfy/lynis/README.md

 1. Clone or download the project files.
 No compilation or installation is required.
 2. Execute: `./lynis audit system`

 If you want to run the software as root, we suggest changing the ownership of the files.
-Use chown -R and chgrp -R to recursively alter the owner and group.
+Use chown -R 0:0 to recursively alter the owner and group and set it to user ID 0 (root).

 ### Package